mikesaelim/poleposition/README.md

 ============

 This project is a deployable web service which pulls records from the arXiv preprint repository (using the award-winning arXiv OAI Harvester library) and stores the metadata in a MySQL database, on command.
+Records are then retrievable from MySQL by their identifier.

-Eventually, this web service will be transformed to perform some mysterious function...
+Eventually, this web service will be transformed to perform some mysterious function... mwahaha...

 ### How to run: